GNOME/dia/README.md

 If you are thinking of contributing (either code or diagrams), please see [HACKING](HACKING.md).

-For compilation and installation instructions please see [INSTALL](INSTALL).
+For compilation and installation instructions please see [BUILDING](BUILDING.md).

 # Bug reporting